alexandrabud/img/README.md

 # img

-i just needed a drive where i could create public link for images from
+i just needed a drive where i could create public link for images for